j6s/PHP_hashtest/README.md

 ## Se results

-Here is a static HTML page of what a result may look like: [http://link.thephpjo.de/hash/](http://link.thephpjo.de/hash/)
+Here is a static HTML page of what a result may look like: [http://link.thephpjo.de/hash/](http://link.thephpjo.de/hash/) _(results on a 2013 MacBook air with PHP 5.4)_

 ## How to test them